Mac OS – Troubleshoot no speech output from installed speech engines

 If you select Kathy, Fred or Junior in the list and click Play Sample you should hear the Mac OS built in voices which should work even if the third party engine do not by way of comparison.

-If speech is not heard when clicking Play Sample or Play button this probably indicates that the problem may be with the speech engine itself (assuming sound settings are OK).
+If speech is not heard when clicking Play Sample or Play button this probably indicates that the problem may be with the speech engine itself ot the operating system.

 • Related Articles